-At Vascular BioSciences, we make it a priority to concentrate our research and development efforts to areas where we can provide meaningful contribution to patients possessing significant, unmet medical needs.
-Through major research efforts across multiple product lines — including targeted pharmaceuticals, interventional devices, and molecular diagnostics — VBS is developing targeted solutions for serious diseases.
+At Vascular Biosciences, we focus our research and development on seriously ill patients with unmet medical needs.
+Through major research efforts across multiple product lines — including targeted pharmaceuticals, interventional devices, and molecular diagnostics — VBS is developing solutions for serious diseases.
 We are dedicated to delivering innovative biomedical technologies that will benefit patients in need around the world.

-In May 2015, Vascular BioSciences was voted by its industry peers as having the most promising pipeline in the biotechnology industry.
-Our current product pipeline is divided into three areas: CAR Adjuvant, CAR Liposomes, and Endoarterial Biopsy (EABx) Catheter.
+Vascular BioSciences was voted by its industry peers as having the most promising pipeline in the biotechnology industry.
+Our current product pipeline is divided into four areas: CAR Adjuvant, CAR Liposomes, Endoarterial Biopsy (EABx) Catheter, and targeted Imaging Agents.

-CAR peptide is a 9-amino-acid cyclic peptide that selectively targets and penetrates diseased tissues, while selectively augmenting the efficacy of therapies.
-Indications of pulmonary hypertension, sepsis, gene therapy, kidney disease, and cachexia, could prompt the use of CAR adjuvant.
-Our lead indications for CAR peptide are pulmonary hypertension for chronic use, and sepsis for acute treatment.
+CAR peptide is a 9-amino-acid cyclic peptide that selectively targets and penetrates diseased tissues, while augmenting the efficacy of therapies.
+Indications of pulmonary hypertension, sepsis, gene therapy, kidney disease, cachexia and COVID-19, could prompt the use of CAR adjuvant.
+Our lead indications for CAR peptide are pulmonary hypertension for chronic use and COVID-19 and sepsis for acute treatment.

 VBS is also developing a targetable and inhalable formulation of the two drugs fasudil and DETA NONOate (DN) — a rho-kinase inhibitor and a nitric oxide (NO) donor, respectively — as a novel treatment for pulmonary hypertension.
 This combination therapy will encapsulate both drugs in liposomes modified with CAR peptide, to accumulate preferentially in hypertensive pulmonary arteries.
 In a series of preclinical studies, collaborators have demonstrated that CAR-modified liposomes containing fasudil and DN reduce the mean pulmonary arterial pressure (mPAP), which ameliorates various features of pulmonary arterial remodeling.
-Additional studies will lay the foundation for an FDA IND application and clinical translation of this combination therapy; it will also establish CAR-liposomes of fasudil-plus-DN as a novel and inhalable therapeutic option for pulmonary hypertension patients that will: a) specifically target the hypertensive pulmonary vasculature, and b) provide synergistic therapeutic benefits through both the Rho A/Rho kinase and NO donor pathways, without the additive adverse side effect of systemic vasodilation.
+Our CAR liposomes are currently on the IND track, and clinical translation of this combination therapy will also establish CAR-liposomes of fasudil-plus-DN as a novel and inhalable therapeutic option for pulmonary hypertension patients that will: a) specifically target the hypertensive pulmonary vasculature, and b) provide synergistic therapeutic benefits through both the Rho A/Rho kinase and NO donor pathways, without the additive adverse side effect of systemic vasodilation.
+CAR liposomes can also be used to deliver inhaled and intravenous COVID-19 therapeutics.

-Recently, Vascular BioSciences received a Humanitarian Use Device (HUD) designation from the FDA for its Endoarterial Biopsy (EABx) Catheter to take pulmonary artery biopsies in patients who have Group 1 pulmonary arterial hypertension.
+Vascular BioSciences received a Humanitarian Use Device (HUD) designation from the FDA for its Endoarterial Biopsy (EABx) Catheter to take pulmonary artery biopsies in patients who have Group 1 pulmonary arterial hypertension.
 The HUD designation establishes the EABx Catheter as a medical device intended to benefit patients in the treatment or diagnosis of a rare disease.
 We are currently working on submitting an application for a Humanitarian Device Exemption (HDE) approval from the FDA for the use of the EABx Catheter in Group 1 pulmonary arterial hypertension patients.
+The EABx Catheter has reached the IDE track, and we intend to launch First-In-Human clinical trials later this year.

 - Learn about the CAR peptide